-Tests are often done to identify any abnormalities in your blood, and what is commonly done for this is a complete blood count tes
+Tests are often done to identify any abnormalities in your blood, and what is commonly done for this is a complete blood count test.

 The complete blood count can tell you specific levels of blood components, one of which would be the average platelet volume or commonly referred to as the average platelet volume.

-It is also important to keep in mind that there are two different platelets, the larger and smaller platelets, the first more granulated than the other.
+It is also essential to remember that there are two different platelets, the larger and smaller platelets, the first more coarse than the other.

 What does it mean: low MPV and high MPV?

-Platelets are a critical component of blood that is involved in the clotting process.
+Platelets are a critical component of blood involved in the clotting process.
 Therefore, the average platelet volume allows us to see the average size of platelets in a person’s blood.
-This would show the relationship, production, and destruction of said platelets in particular.
+This would show the relationship, production, and destruction of said platelets.